Piano Concerto No. 19 (Mozart)

 The concerto was written for Mozart to perform himself: Hutchings calls it "athletic", combining grace with vigour.
 It is scored for flute, two oboes, two bassoons, two horns, and strings.
+Cliff Eisen notes that Mozart's own catalogue of his works lists the concerto as having trumpet and timpani parts, but these do not survive.

 First movement

 The first movement is in cut time, and it is the only first movement of a piano concerto by Mozart to be written in cut time.
+The first bar of the theme (see example below) uses a rhythmic pattern that this concerto shares with the first movement themes of preceding three concertos, K. 451, K. 453 and K. 456.
 The orchestra opens quietly with a prelude of 71 bars (Hutchings incorrectly states 72), wherein six orchestral themes are exposed (A–F in Hutchings' notation; see main article on Mozart piano concertos for a discussion of this notation), of which the first, rhythmical and with a military ambiance, becomes increasingly important as the movement progresses; indeed, its insistent rhythm dominates the entire movement.
 The piano then answers with its own exposition of 116 bars, starting with A and B, then introducing some new material (themes x and y), with free passages of arpeggios and scales: the scheme is ABxAyA Free D Free.
 The orchestra then returns on its own with its short first ritornello (22 bars) that introduces another theme, G: the scheme is AGAG.
 In the ensuing middle section (35 bars) yet another orchestral theme is introduced, H: the scheme is HAHAHA.
 This is followed by a long recapitulation, also of 116 bars, where, as is typical of his concertos, Mozart rapidly departs from a simple repetition of the previous material: the scheme is ABAyADA Free.
 Finally, the movement is brought to a close with the final ritornello (36 bars): AGA Cadenza (Mozart's own exists) EF – hence the two closing themes of the prelude are finally heard again at the end.